 We stayed at our first ever Airbnb and it turned out to be a wonderful experience.
 The condo had an ocean view and the complex had not three, not four, but FIVE pools for guests/owners.
 Three were infinity pools and two of those had basically zero entry areas that my kids really enjoyed.
 I worried about the Airbnb for no reason (isn’t that often how it is?)

 While there are many activities to do in Puerto Vallarta, we mainly went swimming in the pools in our complex.
 The waves were just rough enough that we didn’t really want to swim in the ocean.
 And due to not being able to find reasonably close parking to Los Muertos Beach, we didn’t get to go there, either.
-Yes, we could’ve taken a taxi, but it would have been a challenge to walk around with carseats.
+Yes, we could’ve taken a taxi, but it would have been a challenge to walk around with carseats (if the taxi even has seatbelts).
 However, the area of the pacific around the Old Town, called the Malecon, is a tourist paradise.
-It’s walkable and cars aren’t allowed.
-It looked like there was also hopping nightlife, though I didn’t stay to experience it.

-We did enjoy gelato.
+Another hightlight was getting gelato.
+It’s so satisfying on a hot day.
 I finally got to try a “mermaid” flavor called spirulina algae.
 The funny thing is that prior to eating it in ice cream, I’ve never particularly cared for the flavor of spirulina.
-I ate algae ice cream along with berry flavored.
+I ate the algae ice cream along with berry flavored.
 Oh my stars, the berry flavor was wonderful.

 What to do in Puerto Vallerta?
 See the Voladores!